-95+ - These posts are insightful, thought-provoking, and well-composed.
+95+ = The writing/project is insightful, thought-provoking, and well-composed.
 There is a well-developed, debatable, analytical thesis.
-They push the class conversation forward in surprising ways.
-The author successfully connected multiple class readings to generate and support complex ideas.
+The work pushes the class conversation forward in surprising ways.
+The student successfully connected multiple class readings to generate and support complex ideas when appropriate.
 All evidence is explained well and cited correctly.

-90+ - These posts are insightful, thought-provoking, and for the most part, composed well.
+90+ = The writing/project is insightful, thought-provoking, and for the most part, composed well.
 There is a well-developed, debatable, analytical thesis.
-They attempt to push the class conversation forward; these feel somewhat original and new to the class conversation.
-The author connected more than one of the class readings to attempt to generate complex ideas.
+The work attempts to push the class conversation forward; these feel somewhat original and new to the class conversation.
+When appropriate, the author connected more than one of the class readings to attempt to generate complex ideas.
 All evidence is explained well and cited correctly.

-80+ - These posts are solid responses though not overly original; they have some grammatical and/or mechanical errors.
+80+ = The writing/project is a solid response though not overly original; it may have some grammatical and/or mechanical errors.
 The author may have connected more than one of the class readings to attempt to generate interesting claims and ideas.
 The evidence may or may not be cited correctly.

-70+ - These posts are on time and meet minimum expectations.
-There is often no properly cited evidence in these posts.
+70+ = The writing/project is on time and meets minimum expectations.
+There is often no properly cited evidence in this work.
 There may or may not be efforts to connect multiple texts.
-NOTE: Late posts can earn up to a 7.5 if they are very high quality.
+NOTE: Late posts can earn up to a 75% if they are very high quality.

-60+ - These posts show minimal effort; though, on time, they are below average in content, grammar, and mechanics.
+60+ = This work show minimal effort; though, on time, the work is below average in content, grammar, and mechanics.
 There is rarely properly cited evidence in these.

-50+ - These posts are likely submitted late, and their content is at least average.
+50+ = This work is likely submitted late, and the content is at least average.

-0-40+ - These posts are submitted late, and their content is below average.
+0-40+ = This work is submitted late, and the content is below average.